dynamsoft-docs/camera-enhancer-docs-mobile/programming/maui/api-reference/camera-view.md

 ### TorchButton

 The property that defines a torch button.
 User can click the button to turn on/off the torch.
-View [`TorchButton`]({{ site.dce_maui_api }}torch-button.html) class for how more information about how to configure the torch button.
+View [`TorchButton`]({{ site.dce_maui_api }}torch-button.html) class for more information on how to configure the torch button.

 ```csharp
 TorchButton TorchButton { get; set; }